starlkj/docker-crowd/README.md

 The examples shown below assumes you will use a MySQL database.

 > Please pay attention to the IP addresses used in the examples below.
+The IP `192.168.1.2` refers to your host OS.
 The IP `172.17.0.2` refers to the MySQL database and the IP `172.17.0.3` to the newly installed Crowd image.
 To figure out the IP in your guest OS you can either connect to a running instance by issuing `docker exec -it [container-name] /bin/bash` and do `ifconfig` or locate the IP from `docker inspect [container-name]`.

 ### Prerequisites